Memphis Public Libraries: Judith A. Drescher: First female director

 Judith A. Drescher was brought on in 1985 as the sixth library director, and the first female library director in Memphis.
 She exercised the system's belief that libraries are a core information source for the community by bringing underserved areas library services via mobile units.
 Additionally, she oversaw the construction of the Cordova and East Shelby branches.

 2000s to present

 In 2001, the Benjamin L. Hooks Central Library opened to the public.
 It featured a multi-story hub comprising a large children's section, space for communal gatherings, reading rooms, computer training labs, and more.
-To this day the Benjamin L. Hooks branch continues to be a source of innovation in the community, with its recent addition of teen learning lab CLOUD901.

 On January 9, 2024, the Bartlett Board of Mayor and Aldermen voted to leave the MPL system, being the last of the eight suburbs in Shelby County to do so.

 Branches

-Memphis Public Libraries operates 18 branches throughout Shelby County, including the main Benjamin L. Hooks Central Library branch located in East Memphis.
+As of July 2017, Memphis Public Libraries operated 18 branches throughout Shelby County, including the main Benjamin L. Hooks Central Library branch located in East Memphis.